It's all about the pinatas!

 How should I hang it up?

 - Each pinata has a ribbon loop at the top.
 Thread a long piece of string, ribbon or thin rope through it and hang it up using that.
 You want to make sure that the string / ribbon / rope is long enough that the pinata can swing freely.
 It's easy to hang them outside on a washing line or a low tree branch, but you may have a hook that you can hang it from inside your house too.
-My husband sometimes holds them at arms length for my daughters to hit (rather than hanging them), but please be aware that this can be very dangerous!
+My husband sometimes used to hold them at arms length for my daughters to hit (rather than hanging them), but please be aware that this can be very dangerous!
 He ended up with very sore knuckles one Christmas when my daughter hit his hand by mistake.
 He learned his lesson and all pinatas get hung up properly from now on!

 Do I need to wear a blindfold when hitting it?